onideen/UbiNomadLib/README.md

 UbiNomad Library
 ================

-Middelware for location sharing on social networks
+Middelware for location-based applications with social network integration